-The rest of this paper is organized as follows: Section 2 motivates the multi-bit routing architecture design by describing the advantages of the bus-based routing connections in implementing datapath circuits; Section 3 presents the multi-bit routing architecture in detail.
-Section 4 presents the experimental results on the area efficiency of the proposed routing architecture; and Section 5 gives concluding remarks.
+The rest of this paper is organized as follows.
+Section II motivates the multibit routing architecture design by describing the advantages of the bus-based routing connections in implementing datapath circuits.
+Section III presents the multibit routing architecture in detail.
+Section IV presents the experimental results on the area efficiency of the proposed routing architecture, and Section V gives concluding remarks.

-2. BUS-BASED ROUTING CONNECTIONS
+II.
+BUS-BASED ROUTING CONNECTIONS

-The multi-bit routing architecture that we will explore is designed as a tile-based FPGA architecture and is structurally similar to the segmented-style FPGA tiles, which were described in detail in [13].
-As shown in Figure 1, a segmented-style tile consists of a logic block, two routing channels, and a switch block.
+The multibit routing architecture that we will explore is designed as a tile-based FPGA architecture and is structurally similar to the segmented-style FPGA tiles, which were described in detail in [13].
+As shown in Fig. 1, a segmented-style tile consists of a logic block, two routing channels, and a switch block.
 The logic block is designed as a generalized version of the logic blocks used by the Altera FLEX 8K and FLEX 10K series of FPGAs, and is assumed to contain N output pins and I input pins.
 The routing resources (consisting of the routing channels and the switch block), on the other hand, are similar to the Xilinx 5200, Virtex, and Spartan families of FPGAs; and each routing channel is assumed to contain W routing tracks.

-Various resources in the tile are connected together through four types of programmable routing connections, including the input connections, the output connections, the full switch block connections, and the half switch block connections.
-The logic block input pins are connected to the routing tracks through the input connections; and each pin has $[F{ci} \times W]$ connections, where F{ci} represents the fraction of tracks in a routing channel that the pin is connected to.
-Overall, the total number of input connections per tile, C{input} , is equal to $[F{ci} \times W] \times I$.
-Similarly, logic block output pins are connected to the routing tracks through the output connections; and the total number of output connections per tile, C{output} , is equal to $[F{co} \times W] \times N$, where F{co} is equal to the fraction of tracks in a routing channel that an output pin is connected to.
+Various resources in the tile are connected together through four types of programmable routing connections, including the input connections, the output connections, the full-switch block connections, and the half-switch block connections.
+The logic block input pins are connected to the routing tracks through the input connections; and each pin has $\lceil F{ci} \times W \rceil$ connections, where F{ci} represents the fraction of tracks in a routing channel that the pin is connected to.
+Overall, the total number of input connections per tile C{input} is equal to $\lceil F{ci} \times W \rceil \times I$.
+Similarly, logic block output pins are connected to the routing tracks through the output connections; and the total number of output connections per tile C{output} is equal to $\lceil F{co} \times W \rceil \times N$, where F{co} is equal to the fraction of tracks in a routing channel that an output pin is connected to.

-Each routing track in a routing channel is composed of a series of wire segments; and each segment extends across L logic blocks.
-As shown in Figure 2, a wire segment drives several other wire segments at its ends and at a selected set of internal locations.
-The set of end connections for the segment (including the driving buffer) as shown in Figure 2(a) are called a full switch block connection; and the total number of full switch block connections per tile, $C{\rm full}$, is a function of the topology of the switch blocks.
-For the most commonly used switch block topology - the disjoint topology [26] - $C{\rm full}$ is equal to $4 \lfloor \frac{W}{L} \rfloor$.
-Each internal connection of the segment (also including the driving buffer) as shown in Figure 2(b) is called a half switch block connection, since it requires fewer switches to implement.
-The number of half switch block topologic connections per tile, $C{\rm half}$, also depends on the switch block topologic.
+Each routing track in a routing channel is composed of a series of wire segments and each segment extends across L logic blocks.
+As shown in Fig. 2, a wire segment drives several other wire segments at its ends and at a selected set of internal locations.
+The set of end connections for the segment (including the driving buffer) as shown in Fig. 2(a) are called a full-switch block connection and the total number of full-switch block connections per tile $C{\rm full}$ is a function of the topology of the switch blocks.
+For the most commonly used switch

+Fig. 2. (a) Full and (b) half-switch block connections.